openradx/adit-radis-workspace/README.md

 # adit-radis-workspace

-This repository is adit-radis-workspace, a unified development workspace that brings together three related projects from the OpenRadX organization:
+A unified development workspace that brings together three related projects from the OpenRadX organization:

-Purpose
+## Purpose

 It provides a centralized development environment for: